shsjxzh/shsjxzh.github.io/_pages/tools.md

 For interactive testing of Julia and Python code with inline output, I'm an extensive user of [Jupyter](https://jupyter.org).
 [Binder](https://www.mybinder.org) is a related useful tool that lets you spin up Jupyter kernels from git repos in the cloud!

 I learned about [iTerm2](https://iterm2.com) from my amazing friend and mentor [Prashun](https://www.prashungorai.org/) and never looked back.
 Just a super reliable, customizable terminal app.
 I particularly love their Minimal theme and status bar customization options in the latest release!
+I also more recently found out about [oh my zsh](https://ohmyz.sh), which offers a lot of other cool CLI customization, including lots of aautocompletes, easy prompt customization to include all kinds of stuff, etc.

 When I'm editing code on a cluster, I'm a very-much-not-power-user of Emacs, but when I'm able to edit locally, I love love love [Atom](https://atom.io).
 Super nice-looking out of the box but nearly infinitely customizable with extensions for every possible need!
-The extensions I use include
+My favorite extensions include:
+* [Juno](https://atom.io/packages/uber-juno) (also available as a [separate installation](https://junolab.org), optimizes Atom's setup as a Julia IDE)
+* [file-icons](https://atom.io/packages/file-icons): file-specific icons in folder tree views
+* [ftp-remote-edit](https://atom.io/packages/ftp-remote-edit): use Atom to edit files on remote servers!
+Woohoo! (though I still use Emacs for quick things)

+All my IDE's of any kind are set up to use the [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) font with its gorgeous design and sexy ligatures.

 Academic Life
 -------------